ayhankrali/Spring-Project/README.md

 Copy code
 {
-  "email": "john@example.com",
+  "email": "ayhan@gmail.com",
-  "lastname": "Doe",
+  "lastname": "Ayhan",
-  "firstname": "John",
+  "firstname": "Krala",
   "password": "password"
 }

-Retrieving Users
+RETRIEVERING USERS

 To retrieve all users, send a GET request to the /users endpoint.

 To retrieve a specific user by ID, send a GET request to the /users/{id} endpoint.

 To retrieve users by email, send a GET request to the /users?email={email} endpoint.

-Updating a User
+UPDATING A USER
 To update a user, send a PUT request to the /users/{id} endpoint with the updated user details in the JSON payload.

-Deleting a User
+DELETING A USER
 To delete a user, send a DELETE request to the /users/{id} endpoint.

 For more detailed API documentation, refer to the API Reference.